evageck/System_Architecture_Diagram.pdf/README.md

 - Make sure that the web server device has the DNS server configured in their system settings.
 Their should be only one server under DNS Servers that holds the IP address of the MAC2 which is the designated DNS server.

 # Retrospective
+This project allowed me to greatly expand my knowledge on networks.
+Before this process, I would've never been able to explain why computers are assigned a specific IP address or why the first available one is reserved for default gateway.
+Overall, I had no information on how local area networks worked even though I have been the one to order and install my wifi for the past 3 years.
+The process of building a network through packet tracer and then recounting the physical building process has allowed me to now explain the whole process and understand the moving parts and how they come together.
+	My biggest struggles stemmed from understanding how to design and configure the networks especially when it came to understanding the difference between subnet and subnet mask and how they relate to the network configuration.
+I had to understand how to calculate the number of usable IP addresses and understand the details of the subnetwork.
+I went through the process of 32(IPv4 address) -26(/26 subnetwork) to get 6 and then take 2 and raise it to the 6th power for usable host IPs.
+I also had issues understanding that the default gateway is more than just the first IP available in a network that we put into the router which makes it the default gateway.
+I understand now that it is the hardware that is needed for a local network to access the rest of the internet and devices on other networks.
+In our case, this was the router and the IP addresses come into play when we configure the router to hold the first available IP address in the network which is what we reserve for the default gateway.
+The default gateway is so important because it passes information when a device does not know where the destination is.
+	Another big issue I encountered was understanding how to enable port status on the router to be on and configuring the IP addresses.
+I had to go through the slides and remember how we did it in class.
+I connected my mac to the router using a serial console cable and used Terminal to be able to turn the port status on by enabling editing and configuring the terminal.
+Before this physical lab, I had no idea it would be possible to configure a router through a macbook using Terminal.
+	The process of remembering and walking myself through what we did in class to set up and configure the DNS and Web Server physically actually allowed me to understand what the different components do.
+I was confused how the DNS server would send the requests for the domain to the web server.
+I then remembered that the web page is set up with the web server's IP address and when we create the domain in NAMO we link the web server's IP address so that the DNS server will send the request to the correct server.
+The web server device also has the DNS server’s IP address configured in its DNS server location.
+This felt like researching my memory and the class slides combined in order to understand that when there is a request for the domain name in a web browser, the browser needs to find the IP address associated with that website name.
+Then the browser checks its local cache to see if it has resolved that domain name before and has the IP address stored.
+This is why web pages you frequently visit load quicker than new ones.
+If the IP address is not in the local cache, the DNS server is requested which will find the correct IP address to connect to the website which will allow the webpage to load.
+In the future, I will definitely go through a systematic approach to configuration.
+Taking detailed notes in class while we do activities and having notes on troubleshooting with me is also something I will change.
+I definitely used to rely too much on my memory without taking the time to study terms and processes.